Why This Work Exists

 How We Work

-Study patterns longitudinally
+WE study patterns longitudinally

-Prioritize human review over automation
+WE prioritize human review over automation

-Collaborate with legal, clinical,and advocacy professionals
+WE collaborate with legal, clinical, and advocacy professionals

-Test frameworks through real-world pilots
+WE test frameworks through real-world pilots

-Expand only where responsibility can be maintained
+WE expand only where responsibility can be maintained

 An Invitation